 Figure 2 below provides clear guidance on what is acceptable and what is not regarding the information provided on the current labels and in advertisements of foodstuffs.
 The label also provides an example of what must appear on domestic and imported foodstuffs.
+The following words may no longer appear on any food product: x% fat free, nutritious, healthy, healthful,

+Figure 2

-Figure 2: Example of the Requirements on Food Labels
+Example of the Requirements on Food Labels